desktop/desktop/README.md

 ## I have a problem with GitHub Desktop

-Please read and observe the [GitHub Desktop Code of Conduct](https://github.com/desktop/desktop/blob/master/CODE_OF_CONDUCT.md) in all interactions.
+Note: The [GitHub Desktop Code of Conduct](https://github.com/desktop/desktop/blob/master/CODE_OF_CONDUCT.md) applies in all interactions relating to the GitHub Desktop project.

 First, please search the [open issues](https://github.com/desktop/desktop/issues?q=is%3Aopen) and [closed issues](https://github.com/desktop/desktop/issues?q=is%3Aclosed)